 The 65 hectare Left Bank vineyard of Haut Marbuzet is planted to 50% Cabernet Sauvignon, 40% Merlot and 10% Cabernet Franc.
 This shows a marked increase of Cabernet Sauvignon planted, along with a decrease in the amount of Merlot in the vineyards.
 The terroir is gravel, clay and limestone soils.
 On average, the vines are close to 30 years of age.
 The vineyard of Chateau Haut Marbuzet is planted to a vine density of 9,000 vines per hectare.

 To produce the wine of Chateau Haut Marbuzet, vinification takes place in large oak vats.
 Malolactic fermentation takes place in vat.
 The wine is then aged in 100% new, French oak barrels for close to 18 months before bottling.
 On average, the estate produces about 30,000 cases of Haut Marbuzet per year.
 There is a second wine, MacCarthy.
 The Duboscq family also owns two other Bordeaux estates in the Saint Estephe, appellation, Chateau Chambert Marbuzet and Tour de Marbuzet.

 Chateau Haut Marbuzet Wine Style and Character

 From 1982 to 1990, Chateau Haut Marbuzet was on top of their game as they produced outstanding Saint Estephe wine.
 The wines which showed well young were opulent, lush, oaky and filled with soft, ripe fruit.
 While still well priced, the quality seems to have slipped since the 1990 vintage.
 The wine can be oaky when young, so this is not a wine for the oak averse.

-Serving and Decanting Chateau Haut Marbuzet with Wine and Food Pairing Tips
+Serving Chateau Haut Marbuzet with Wine and Food Pairing Tips

 Château Haut-Marbuzet Wine Tasting Notes